 The Patient Pay Amount for the Category 4 LI beneficiary is zero because the qualified SPAP picked up 100 percent of the beneficiary's liability, and remains \$300 for the non-LI beneficiary because the qualified SPAP did not provide any assistance to that individual.
 LICS is calculated by comparing the Non-LI beneficiary's cost-sharing before applying any qualified SPAP wrap-around (\$300) with the Category 4 unadjusted Patient Pay Amount, i.e., the patient pay amount before applying any qualified SPAP wrap-around (\$45); the difference, reported in LICS Amount, is \$255.
-Alternatively, the plan can calculate LICS by subtracting the sum of the adjusted Patient Pay Amount (the amount that will come in on the final PDE after adjustment for the qualified SPAP payment) with the Other TrOOP Amount (\$45) from the non-LI cost share.
-The qualified SPAP payment of \$45 counts toward TrOOP, which the plan enters in the Other TrOOP Amount field.
+Alternatively, LICS can be calculated by summing the adjusted Patient Pay Amount (the amount that will come in on the final PDE after adjustment for the qualified SPAP payment) with the Other TrOOP Amount (\$45).
+The qualified SPAP payment of \$45 counts toward TrOOP and is entered in the Other TrOOP Amount field.